Online Workshop Details

 Regular Workshop Schedule

-Each regular workshop is 6 weeks long and is limited to only 5 writers.
+Each regular workshop is 6 weeks long.

 Again, it will take you about three hours per week on your own pace to do each of these if you do the assignments.
 These are the starting dates of upcoming regular workshops.